 Benefits of Agile Development

-There are many benefits of using Agile for project management.
+There are many advantages of Agile methodology for project management.
 Agile methods can help teams manage work more efficiently and do the work more effectively while delivering the highest quality product within the constraints of the budget.
 While Agile teams work well as a unit and are able to react better to the inevitable changes that come with most projects, there is one facet of project management that Agile teams often overlook: visual management.

 With visual management, Agile teams can enhance their ability to work effectively by presenting the data in a visual way (rather than in list-form on a spreadsheet or in a wiki).
 This way, it is easier to comprehend project details and easier to manage change.